Aam Aadmi Party: Political Affairs Committee

 Political Affairs Committee is the highest decision-making body of the party.
 The current member of the PAC are Arvind Kejriwal, Manish Sisodia, Sanjay Singh, Gopal Rai, Atishi, Imran Hussain, Durgesh Pathak, Raghav Chadha and Rakhi Bidlan.
 Pankaj Kr Gupta (National Secretary) and Narain Dass Gupta (National Treasurer) are the ex officio members of the PAC.

 National Executive Committee

 The party's National Executive Committee had 34 members in 2022.

 State Leadership

-The state leadership of the party manages the state wings.